MohammadJRanjbar/Digital-Speech-Processing/README.md

 3. `HW3/`: In this homework, we explore various windowing techniques, including rectangular, Hann, cosine, and Hamming windows.
 Additionally, we focus on audio digit recognition using different feature extraction methods such as Mel-Frequency Cepstral Coefficients (MFCC), Linear Predictive Coding (LPC), and Zero-Crossing Rate (ZCR).

-4. `HW4/`: This assignment focuses on using the Randoop tool to generate automated test cases for a project management system.
+4. `HW4/`: This homework consists of several key tasks: implementing a Multi-Layer Perceptron (MLP) from scratch for audio digit recognition, developing a Convolutional Neural Network (CNN) for music classification, and training a logistic regression model for speaker recognition.

 5. `HW5/`: This assignment focuses on using the Randoop tool to generate automated test cases for a project management system.